realodix/dessert-dev/README.md

 A [PHPUnit](https://phpunit.de/) wrapper that makes your testing easier.
 It was carefully crafted to bring the joy of testing to PHP.

 ### Features
-- Assertion chain.
+- Assertion chain
-- Write your tests for PHPUnit 9.x and run them on PHPUnit 8.5 - 9.x.
+- Write your tests for PHPUnit 9.x and run them on PHPUnit 8.5 - 9.x

 ## Installation

 #### Requirements

-- PHP 7.2 or higher.
+- PHP 7.2 or higher
-- PHPUnit 8.5 - 9.x.
+- PHPUnit 8.5 or higher

 #### Install the package

-You can install the package via composer:

 ```sh
 composer require realodix/next-project